aptech/docs/docs/CR-proc.rst

 Procedure definitions may not be nested.

-For more details on writing procedures, see **Procedures and Keywords**, Chapter 1.
+For more details on writing procedures, see `Procedures and Keywords <PK-ProceduresandKeywords.html>`_,

 .. seealso:: Functions `keyword`, `call`, `endp`, `local`, `retp`